 The cheapest seats for Category C games are £26, the most expensive, £38.50.

 To explain this further, Arsenal have three different price levels for games, depending on how popular they are.
 Arsenal v Tottenham, and games like that are the most expensive (category A).
 Games against teams that are not in the elite group and who are not Arsenal’s direct rivals are much cheaper and much more readily available.
 (And remember through this system, the young man sitting in my seat bought the ticket through Arsenal, not from me.)

 Tickets are released about two months before the game, and at the moment I write this there are nine games advertised within the next two months or so.
 Only two of them are sold out (one a category A and one a category C match).
 So all those red members who want a ticket should be able to get one.

 Moving on, there’s not only a variation in prices – there are variations according to where in the ground you want to sit.
 And there are special discounts for Junior Gunners and for the Family Enclosures.
 Indeed if there is an adult taking an under 16 member to seats in the family enclosure, the price can come down to around £10 or £15 for a ticket.

 There’s yet another variation.
-Arsenal always sell the tickets for the home games in the League Cup at a 50% discount or more so not only can you get a good deal but you luck out and use a gala bingo bonus code to win a few quid to put towards your match day expenses.
+Arsenal always sell the tickets for the home games in the League Cup at a 50% discount or more so you can get a good deal.

 These tickets are offered first to season ticket holders (as league cup matches are not included in season tickets) but most of them tend to choose not to take up their option.
 So it is common for around 40,000 tickets to be available to anyone interested.
 Certainly many people get their first experience of an Emirates game via a league cup match.